This is some text inside of a div block.

 Although it's been years since the recreational use of marijuana was legalized in Colorado (and even longer since medicinal use was approved), employers still have questions about what they can and can’t do about employee marijuana use.

 Those questions are complicated by our tight labor market, in which many employers are reluctant to enforce drug-free workplace policies for fear they won’t be able to find or keep employees.
 And things seem even more complex because marijuana metabolizes differently than other drugs and alcohol; many employers don’t want to penalize a worker who may have used marijuana days or weeks ago and isn’t showing signs of impairment.
-On top of that, Colorado’s workers’ compensation laws can be confusing to both employers and employees.
+On top of that, Colorado’s workers’ compensation and drug testing laws can be confusing to both employers and employees.

 As Colorado’s largest workers’ compensation carrier, Pinnacol Assurance has detailed knowledge about marijuana use and workplace accidents.
 This guide will help businesses and their employees understand the legal framework around marijuana and the workplace in Colorado.